pseudosma/void/README.md

      [[menu.main]]
         identifier = "new_story_1"
         parent = "new_story"
-        url = "new_story/"
         weight = 1
         [menu.main.params]
             description = "..."
    ```
-  2. Create a new chapter's folder that matches the *url* and add a single markdown file in it that matches the *identifier*.
+  2. Create a new chapter's folder that matches the *parent* and add a single markdown file in it that matches the *identifier*.

   3. Add a title and copyright to your markdown file and start writing.

-:warning: All links to stories and chapters combine the *url* and the *identifer* to build the path.
-Use the *url*, ending in a slash, to specify any parent folders and the *identifier* to specify the file name .

 ## Further Customization